 - Preheat oven to 450℉.

-- In another skillet, begin frying the tortillas.
+- Wipe out skillet and begin frying the tortillas.
 This will add some color to the tortillas and make them easier to roll without much cracking.
 (See above for alternate methods.)
 Place the tortillas, one at a time, heating about 30 seconds on each side.
 You want to heat them, but you don't want tostadas.
 Remove to a plate and cover with a towel until you complete all of them.

-- Place about ½ – ¾ cup salsa verde in baking pan and distribute evenly.
-Place a tortilla flat in the baking pan, place about two tablespoons of spinach mixture and two tablespoons of shredded Monterey Jack down the center.
+- Place about ½ – ¾ cup enchilada sauce in baking pan and distribute evenly.
+Working in the center of the baking pan, place about two tablespoons of spinach mixture and two tablespoons of shredded Monterey Jack in the center of each tortilla.
 Roll up the tortilla and place seam side down in the baking pan.
 When the rolled tortillas make it so you no longer have room in the pan to put the tortilla directly on the pan, just set it on top of the already rolled tortillas in order to roll them.

-- Pour ½ – 1 cup salsa verde down the centermost part of the enchiladas, leaving a little bit of the open edges unsauced.
+- Pour enchilada sauce down the center part of the enchiladas, leaving a little bit of the open edges unsauced.
 This allows them to crisp up a bit in the oven.

 - Sprinkle Monterey Jack cheese also down the center, still leaving some of the edges open a little.
 Place in preheated oven for 10-15 minutes.
 Your goal is simply to heat through and melt the cheese.
 5-10 minutes more will give you bits of golden brown on the top.
-Everything is already cooked, though, and you're not really cooking anything.
+Everything is already cooked, though, and you're not really cooking anything, so watch carefully.
 Serve immediately.

 Note: If there is a video, it will not display while there is an adblocker.